NuGet/docs.microsoft.com-nuget/docs/Tools/Package-Manager-UI.md

 # NuGet Package Manager UI

 The NuGet Package Manager UI in Visual Studio allows you to easily install, uninstall, and update NuGet packages in projects and solutions.

+**NOTE:** This topic covers the Package Manager UI for Visual Studio on Windows only.
+For the experience in Visual Studio for Mac, see [Including a NuGet package in your project)](../../mac/nuget-walkthrough.md).

 In this topic: